Hit and Run Accident Lawyer in Fort Lauderdale

 Of course not.

-If there’s one thing our team of Fort Lauderdale hit and run accident attorneys at the law offices of Wolf & Pravato want you to take away from this blog post, it’s this: Do not, under any circumstances, leave the scene of an hit and run accident you are involved in!
+If there’s one thing our team of Fort Lauderdale hit and run accident attorneys at the law offices of Wolf & Pravato wants you to take away from this blog post, it’s this: Do not, under any circumstances, leave the scene of a hit and run accident you are involved in!

 Even if you are the one to blame, and you are scared or nervous about the consequences, stay at the scene.
 You will only make things worse if you leave.
 It is a big crime to run, no matter who is at fault.

 Hit-and-run cases are seen often in Florida, with almost 25 percent of all crashes involving a hit and run.
 Some of these accidents may only damage property, but there are still those that result in serious injuries or even death.
 Just a couple of months ago, a Miami woman was left in critical condition following a hit-and-run collision.
 Luckily neighbors and innocent bystanders witnessed the crash and called 911 right away.